Aluminum Jon Boat

 A primer coat is used to help the paint adhere to the jon boat aluminum surface and provides an extra layer of protection from corrosion.
 When using the Camouflage Paint Spray Kit, Duralux Camouflage Paint, or Marine Enamel on bare aluminum apply two coats of Duralux Zinc Chromate after sanding.
 If using the Aluminum Boat Paint Green or Aluma Hawk, these can be your primer and paint.

-If you choose to use a simple one-step system on your bare aluminum jon boat, then Duralux Aluminum Boat Paint Green or Aluma Hawk (available in Black, Jon Boat Green or Aluminum Grey) are an excellent choice since is can be used as a primer/paint in one over bare aluminum.
+If you choose to use a simple one-step system on your bare aluminum jon boat, then Duralux Aluminum Boat Paint Green or Aluma Hawk (available in Black, Jon Boat Green, Sand/Tan, Blue, White or Aluminum Grey) are an excellent choice since is can be used as a primer/paint in one over bare aluminum.
 You should prep the surface as stated above, and then wipe down the bare aluminum jon boat with white vinegar prior to coating.
 This acts like an acid and will “etch” the surface for better adhesion.
-You will need to apply two coats of of Aluminum Boat Paint Green. (only available in dark green)
+You will need to apply two coats of this flat finish paint.